BernardGreenberg/NXSYS/Futures.md

 Not all Windows machines have trackpads, and Windows is not trackpad oriented, but many Windows machines have touch-screens which would work as well, if the NXSYS windows system handled it, but it doesn't.
 Having lived in the Mac world for the past 11 years, I detest Windows development, and don't have a touch-screen machine.

 Maybe reversing the direction of the scroll-bar response is all that is needed (i.e., would make it most Mac-like).
-Somebody who is competent in modern Windows versions and apps probably could do this, or whatever is "right". easily.
+Somebody who is competent in modern Windows versions and apps could do this, or whatever is "right", easily.

 ## macOS: Migrate Objective-C++ to Swift